NREL/OpenStudio-user-documentation/docs/measures/AboutMeasures.md

 _________________

-## How Do you Use Measures?
+## How Do You Use Measures?
 ### Apply Measures Now
 ### OpenStudio Application Measures Tab
 ### Parametric Analysis Tool
-In the ParametricAnalysisTool (PAT) you first drag all the measures you will us into your project and edit them to have the desired inputs.
-On the second tab you create the design alternatives using the measures you set up on the first tab.
+In the ParametricAnalysisTool (PAT), you first drag all the measures you will use into your project and edit them to have the desired inputs.
+On the second tab, you create the design alternatives using the measures you set up on the first tab.

 ![New OpenStudio Model](../../img/measures/draganddrop.png "Easy to Use Drag-and-Drop")